-Now that summer seems to have arrived experts at Birmingham Children’s Hospital are reminding families to take simple precautions while having some fun in the sun with their little ones.
+Now that summer has arrived our experts are reminding families to take simple precautions while having some fun in the sun with their little ones.

-Unfortunately, the specialist teams at the city’s leading paediatric hospital’s Emergency Department do see an increase in the number of babies and children they treat for sun stroke and dehydration.
-It’s important when having fun in the sun to remember the following things:
+Unfortunately, the specialist teams at the Children's Hospital's Emergency Department do see an increase in the number of babies and children they treat for sun stroke and dehydration.
+When having fun in the sun to remember the following things:

 It’s important to: